HannaHlushko2809/HannaHlushko2809/README.md

 ## Hi there 👋
+#My repository
+this repository was created for the programming course.

 <!--
 **HannaHlushko2809/HannaHlushko2809** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.